mandymejia/fMRItools/cran-comments.md

 Once accepted, `fMRItools` will be a new package on CRAN.

-#### First submission, revision
+#### First submission, revision num.
+2 (0.1.3)

-The call to `ciftiTools.getOption` in the test script has been removed.
+DESCRIPTION has been revised to explain acronyms and format file paths.
+A slight change was made to the function `infer_format_ifti`.